Golden-winged Warbler

 Frequently Asked Questions

-Golden-winged Warblers are most active in the early morning, starting just before sunrise.
-This is when males are most likely to sing and forage for insects.
-There is another smaller peak of activity in the late afternoon before they settle in for the night.
+Golden-winged Warblers are most active in the early morning, typically starting at sunrise.
+This is when males are most vocal and active in defending their territory.
+They have a second, smaller peak of activity in the late afternoon before dusk.

-They are strictly insectivorous during the breeding season.
-Their diet consists almost entirely of caterpillars, spiders, and other small invertebrates found by gleaning leaves and probing buds.
+They are strictly insectivorous.
+Their diet consists almost entirely of caterpillars, moths, spiders, and other small invertebrates that they glean from leaves and twigs.

 Record Golden-winged Warbler at your habitat